A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Whittaker normalization for G=GL2

 The lower bound

 is similarly obtained, using the exact sequence

 where $\mathcal{L}''$ is a line bundle on $C_2$ of degree $l_2-2g+2+\sum_{i=1}^{\ell} n_i$.
 Therefore (\ref{wt:show}) is proved.

 Suppose that $E$ is stable.
-The existence of $j_{!}$ and the characterization of its image for the open immersion $j \colon \Hig_G(w)^{\mathrm{ss}} \hookrightarrow \Hig_G(w)$ is given in Theorem~\ref{thm:left} and Remark~\ref{rmk:jshrink}, and the same arguments apply after the base change for $b \in \rB$.
+The existence of $j_{!}$ and the characterization of its image for the open immersion $j\colon \cH(\chi)^{\mathrm{ss}}\hookrightarrow\cH(\chi)$ is given in Theorem~\ref{thm:left} and Remark~\ref{rmk:jshrink}, Remark~\ref{rmk:variant}.
 If $E$ is stable, the inequality (\ref{ineq:stab}) is strict, hence we obtain the inclusion (\ref{wt:show}) without boundary.
 Therefore we obtain the second statement, see Remark~\ref{rmk:jshrink}. \end{proof}

 We obtain the following corollary, which gives a connection of the Arinkin's construction of Cohen--Macaulay extension and the limit category: \begin{cor} If $E$ is semistable, we have

 If $E$ is furthermore stable, we have